carlosduplar/cduplar-ai-nexus/PRERENDERING.md

 ## 🌐 Multi-Language Support

 The prerenderer captures whatever language React renders by default:
-- Currently renders in **French** (detected from browser)
+- Currently renders in the default language (English, as configured in i18next fallback)
+- The actual language may vary based on the prerendering environment
-- Search engines get full content in the detected language
+- Search engines get full content in the rendered language
 - Client-side language switching still works after hydration

 ### To Prerender Multiple Languages